BigBigDoudou/debtective/README.md

 bundle exec debtective --comments
 ```

-This outputs the comment in the stdout and in a `comments.json` file, with useful information like the author and date, the type, the size of related statement, etc.
+This outputs the comments in the stdout and in a `comments.json` file, with useful information such as<<>> author and date, type, size of the associated statement, etc.

-If you're interested only in the `comments.json` file, pass the `--quiet` option so nothing is logged to stdout.
+If you are only interested in the `comments.json` file, pass the `--quiet` option so that nothing is logged to stdout.

-You can filter comments by paths:
+You can filter comments by including and excluding paths:

 ```bash
 # find only comments in app/models and app/controllers